How to Grow Radish Outdoors

 Growing Radish as Microgreens

-Radishes can definitely be grown as microgreens, as a matter of fact, they are included in our own Microgreens Growing Kit.
-Not only are they fast-growing with a satisfying crunch but they also have anti-inflammatory benefits, that can help detoxify and cleanse the body.
+Radishes can definitely be grown as microgreens; they are included in our own Microgreens Growing Kit.
+Not only are they fast-growing with a satisfying crunch but they also have anti-inflammatory benefits that can help detoxify and cleanse the body.
+Learn more about the different types of microgreens or grab a copy of our eBook to learn more about all the different ways you can grow radish at home.

 Care and Maintenance of Radish